 “At this moment, I feel more connected to the Palestinian community than I ever have,” Kayali said.
 “What to me is the most energizing is being in community with other Palestinians, particularly other Palestinian women.”

-One of those women is 27-year-old Tala Berro, a co-founder of BDS Boston.
+One of those women is 27-year-old Tala Berro, a member of BDS Boston.
 Like Kayali, Berro has spent the past few weeks navigating between her identities as a Palestinian woman grieving the latest violence and an activist resisting it.

 “As a Palestinian, it’s been a heartbreaking few weeks, and as an organizer, it’s been an energizing moment,” Berro said.